sebastian-zieba/PACMAN/docs/source/pcf.rst

 datadir
 ''''''''''''''''''''''''''''''''''''''''''''
 Example: ``/home/zieba/Desktop/Data/GJ1214_Hubble13021``

-The location of your data
+This path should be correspond to the location of your data.

 .. warning::